JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

 #### Creating Enums

-For those attributes that match `String` or `Integer` type, you can change the mapping type from Basic to Enum, and JPA Buddy will create the corresponding Enum class in the project, which will need to be filled in with values manually.
+For attributes matching the `String` or `Integer` type, you can change the mapping type from Basic to Enum, and JPA Buddy will create the corresponding Enum class in the project.
+You need to fill the enum with proper values manually.

 #### Dealing With Unknown Types

 For some SQL types, there is no exact match to Java classes.
 In this case, JPA Buddy does not set the type so as not to generate non-working code.
 You will need to choose the attribute type yourself.
 You can also configure default type mappings for each DBMS in the [settings](#type-mappings).

-At the same time, some of the unsupported SQL types can be mapped via the [HibernateTypes](https://github.com/vladmihalcea/hibernate-types) library.
-And if you have it in your project, JPA Buddy finds suitable types and automatically suggests them during reverse engineering:
+If you have the [HibernateTypes](https://github.com/vladmihalcea/hibernate-types) library in your project dependencies list, JPA Buddy can find suitable types in this library and automatically suggests them for the unsupported SQL types during reverse engineering:

 <div class="youtube" align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/uBjxdAmVDuI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>